ArduPilot/ardupilot_wiki/common/source/docs/common-external-leds.rst

 A "NeoPixel" style (WS2812B compatible) RGB LED can be attached to any GPIO capable output by setting its SERVOx_FUNCTION to one of the ``NeoPixelx`` output functions and setting :ref:`NTF_LED_TYPES<NTF_LED_TYPES>` parameter to ``NeoPixel``.
 Multiple ``NeoPixelx`` output functions are provided for connecting multiple strings (up to 4).

-.. note:: Be sure to configure the output as a GPIO instead of a PWM output.
+.. note:: Be sure the output is configured as PWM instead of GPIO.
 See :ref:`common-gpios`

 If used for notification purposes, be sure to set :ref:`NTF_LED_TYPES<NTF_LED_TYPES>` to "Neopixel" (8).